George V. Lauder (CIA)

 George Varick Lauder (March 2, 1924 – July 25, 2012) was an American spy.
-A thirty-six year veteran of the Central Intelligence Agency, he best known (publicly) as their Director of Public Affairs in the 1980s as the CIA began to recraft their public image after finding it difficult to shed the reputation it gained in the mid-1970's as a rogue agency accused of shocking abuses of power.
+A thirty-six year veteran of the Central Intelligence Agency, he is best known (publicly) as their Director of Public Affairs in the 1980s as the CIA began to recraft their public image after finding it difficult to shed the reputation it gained in the mid-1970's as a rogue agency accused of shocking abuses of power.
 Previous to masterminding the public perception of the agency, Lauder was the Deputy Inspector General, the acting Chief of Latin American Division, and held a number of classified posts before then.

 Early life

 George Lauder was born in New York City to his parents Katherine Varick Lauder and Edwin Storrs Dewing.
 His parents divorced when he was very young and his mother gave her children her surname.
 Katherine Lauder was a member of the Lauder Greenway Family whose wealth allowed him to attend Andover, Yale for his undergraduate degree, and earn a law degree from the University of Virginia.

 Lauders college education was interrupted by the advent of World War II, when he joined the U.S. Navy as a lieutenant and was a navigator for seaplanes and aircraft carriers in the South Pacific.
 He would ultimately graduate from the class of 1945 in 1947 from Yale.